-Let’s say the salesman only made $1,200.00 in total sales and commission; he would start the next sales month in the hole with a $300.00 draw in the books.
-This salesman will have to make a minimum of $1,800.00 before making a commission check and getting out of the hole.
+Let’s say the salesman only made $1,200 in total sales and commission; he would start the next sales month in the hole with a $300 draw on the book.
+This salesman will have to make a minimum of $1,800 before making a commission check and getting out of the hole.

-Guarantees that are continuous are very rare but there are dealers out there that work this way.
-However, if a salesman continues to collect draw checks or guarantee checks on a continual basis they will most likely get “boxed up” (fired).
+Continuous guarantees are very rare, but there are dealers out there that work this way.
+However, if a salesman continually collects a draw check or guarantees (not agreed to), they will most likely get “boxed up” (fired).

-How Much Money Does a Car Salesman Make?
+How Much Money Does a Car Salesman Make Selling Cars?

-How much a car salesman can make depends on many factors.
-The #1 factor depends on each individual’s attitude, determination and ability.
-If a car salesman goes to work everyday with the hopes of car sales falling in their lap they will ultimately fail.
-The salesman that goes to work and applies them self each and everyday will find selling cars a rich and enjoyable career.
+The #1 factor depends on each individual’s attitude, determination, and ability.
+If a car salesperson goes to work every day with the hopes of car sales falling in their lap, they will ultimately fail.

 Consider a Different Career Car Salesman’s Pay